Phantom Antichrist: Packaging

 The digipak edition includes a bonus CD containing a documentary about the making of the album and a live set compiled from Kreator's performances at the Wacken Open Air festivals in 2008 and 2011.

 A very limited edition version of the album is available through the Nuclear Blast online store, which comes in a metal box containing the CD+DVD version of the album, an exclusive live album called Harvesting the Grapes of Horror which contains the audio from the live portion of the DVD, a red T-shirt bearing the band's logo and the album title, a photocard signed by Mille Petrozza, an A1 poster of the album artwork, and a numbered certificate of authenticity.

 Critical reception

 The album has a more progressive and melodic sound than previously explored by the band and was generally well received by critics.
 It won a 2012 Metal Storm Award for "Best Thrash Metal Album".
+According to Metal Injection, the sound on the album can be described as melodic death metal.
+"As is the case through most of Phantom AntiChrist, the title track feels like a shot of melodic death metal chased with a glass of dissonant thrash.
+Actually, through much of the album, it felt like Kreator decided to collaborate with Amon Amarth.
+This results in a heroic and catchy blend of sounds that I was not expecting, but was more than pleased to hear.
+From Flood to Fire is almost a perfect amalgamation, with a brilliantly constructed solo-bridge with a chugging rhythm section from hell.
+Civilization Collapse does one even better with a flurry of riffs and solos, ending with the sound of a mighty explosion."
+It won a 2012 Metal Storm Award for "Best Thrash Metal Album".